We source fuels responsibly

-The natural gas used in our power plants in Russia, the Baltic countries and Finland originates from several suppliers in Russia.
+The natural gas used in our power plants in Russia, the Baltic countries and Finland originates from several different suppliers in Russia.
 The natural gas used in Poland originated from Poland. and the natural gas used in Norway originated from Norway.

 Natural gas is the cleanest of the fossil fuels in terms of greenhouse gases and other flue-gas emissions with relation to produced energy, therefore it doesn't contain sulphur and generates only minimal particle emissions.
 Nitrogen oxide emissions can be decreased with combustion technology.
 Potential leaks from gas pipelines have an impact on the climate because natural gas is almost 100% methane, which is a greenhouse gas worse than carbon dioxide.